TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

  1. An expired certificate.
-   2. An invalid certificate whereby the email subject name is bogus.

     CN:                             [Name for your CA - ex.
 "Invalid trust relationship for your-domain.com"]
     Country:                        [Your Country] # Use two letter ISO code, e.g. US.